rapid7/metasploit-framework/documentation/modules/auxiliary/admin/http/linear_emerge_cred_disclosure_cve_2019_7252.md

 Default credentials exist within a vulnerable configuration on the Linear eMerge E3 access controller that can be easily leveraged to gain privileged access to the system.

-The first credential vulnerability is based on a default root password that is a stored in the `/etc/passwd`.
+The first credential vulnerability is based on a default root password that is stored in `/etc/passwd`.
 This can be used to escalate to root privileges using the RCE vulnerability CVE-2019-7256 or use these credentials in combination with ssh (if enabled) to get root access to the access controller.